PraiseXI/PraiseXI/README.md

 ### 👋 A bit about me:
-Yes my name is actually Praise | 19 Years Old | Studying Computer Science in my second year at Liverpool John Moores University (Liverpool, UK)
+My name is Praise 👋 I'm 19 years old studying Computer Science in my second year at Liverpool John Moores University (Liverpool, UK), I'm also a photographer!

 ### 🔭 I’m currently working on:
 - Learning python independently through online resources